sonnyp/Junction/README.md

 ## Features

+- Choose application to open URL or path
-- Displays the URL / path
+- Displays the URL or path
+- Edit URL before opening
 - Shows a hint for unecrypted link
 - Ctrl+C or ESC to cancel
 - Keyboard navigation